Best Golf Shoes 2025

 Reasons to avoid

-First things first, the Gallivan2r is one of the best looking golf shoes we have seen in the past decade!
-Out of the box, we believe it blends everything that's great about the classic design of the G/FORE Gallivanter with the sportiness of the G/FORE MG4+ to spawn an immediate classic.
+Straight off the bat, the Gallivan2r is unanimously one of the best looking golf shoes we have seen in the past decade!
+This shoe blends everything that's great about the classic design of the G/FORE Gallivanter and the sportiness of the G/FORE MG4+ to spawn an immediate classic.

-There's an awful lot to like about this shoe and, alongside the gorgeous looks, it provides a copious amount of comfort from a dimpled insole and 3D molded heel cup.
-These aspects helped keep our foot in place when swinging the club on the course, whilst the padding around the heel/Achilles area meant there were no signs of rubbing.
+There's an awful lot to like about this shoe other than just the stunning aesthetic though.
+Ample comfort comes from a dimpled insole and 3D molded heel cup that helped keep our foot in place when swinging the club on the course, whilst the padding around the heel area meant there were no signs of rubbing, which is always important as blisters are a sure fire way to ruin a round of golf.

-Where this model sets itself up to be unique is with the outsole.
-It has an integrated rubber cleat system, 13 on each shoe, which are all set at the same height and, although they provided a decent amount of grip, there are more grippier models on the market.
-Importantly, the brand have opted for TPU upper materials rather than the full grain leather on some of the best G/Fore golf shoes and, consequently, it is fully waterproof.
+Where we think this model sets itself up to be unique though is with the outsole.
+It has an integrated rubber cleat system, featuring 13 on each shoe, all of which are set at the same height.
+We would say that they certainly provided a decent amount of grip, but there are definitely more grippier models on the market.
+Finally, it's worth pointing out that the brand have opted for TPU upper materials rather than the full grain leather we see on some of the best G/Fore golf shoes, so consequently the Gallivan2r is fully waterproof.

 - Read our full G/FORE Gallivan2r Golf Shoe Review